Shuangyi-im/sql-data-analysis/README.md

-# SQL-Data-analysis
+# SQL-Data-Analysis
-Using sql queries, this project aims to build/explore a schema model and analyze the relevant data,to answer specific business questions.
+Using sql queries, this project explore the relational databases and perform analysis using sql queries to answer specific business questions.

 ## Steps
 1. Import the database from sql files and explore the SQL database entities schema to organize and connect relationships between tables